kastiglione/motion-objc-runtime/README.md

 # motion-objc-runtime

-motion-objc-runtime gives RubyMotion some of the metaprogramming capabilities currently lacking.
-By exposing the Objective-C runtime, methods such as #define_method and other metaprogramming staples can be used from within RubyMotion apps.
+motion-objc-runtime exposes the Objective-C runtime API.
+This allows RubyMotion access building blocks necessary to provide the metaprogramming capabilities currently lacking in RubyMotion.
+By exposing the ObjC runtime, `define_method` and other metaprogramming staples can be enabled for RubyMotion apps.

-The Objective-C runtime is exposed the same way RubyMotion exposes other UIKit and other iOS frameworks, via BrideSupport files created by the `gen_bridge_metadata` command.
+The Objective-C runtime is exposed the same way RubyMotion exposes C functions from UIKit and other iOS frameworks, via BrideSupport files created by the `gen_bridge_metadata` command.

 ## Installation